MIAMI CAR ACCIDENT LAWYER SHARES INSIGHT ON VEHOPHOBIA

 According to the Florida Department of Highway Safety and Motor Vehicles, there are 7, 670,861 registered motor vehicles in Florida.
 With such a high number of vehicles such as motor cycles, cars, and trucks on the avenues, streets, and roadways every day, vehophobia is not very rare in Florida, which ranks #1 as the most dangerous state for drivers (see Why is Florida the Most Dangerous State for Driving?).

-If you, a friend, or relative was involved in an accident, in Miami, the attorneys at the Perazzo Law Firm, highly suggest contacting their Miami or North Miami Beach law offices immediately for a FREE initial consultation.
+If you, a friend, or relative was involved in an accident, in Miami, the attorneys at the Perazzo Law Firm, highly suggest contacting their North Miami Beach law offices immediately for a FREE initial consultation.